relab/thesis-proposals/2023/rebop-committee.md

 In [1], we have designed different methods to reward and elect the leader to prevent some attacks.
 We evaluated the methods through simulations written in python.
 The project's main task is to design a fair selection mechanism for committee-based blockchains based on their past behavior.
-You should extend the methods to additional committee selection methods and the simulation framework to evaluate these methods.
+You should extend the simulation framework to evaluate other methods.

 ## Tasks / Milestones

 - Reading relevant paper (Rebop)
-- Extending the paper for committee selection by defining new properties
+- Extending the simulations for committee selection
-- Simulating the proposed algorithm in python or go
+- Running the simulation and get proper outputs (charts, graphs, etc)
 - Analyzing the results